Loans for People With Credit Scores Between 560 and 650

 What Are Personal Loans?

 Before I dig too far into talking about credit scores and credit reports, I want to talk about personal loans.
-Experian defines personal loans as a type of consumer loan that is used for a variety of purposes.
 Personal loans may be referred to as signature loans because they are unsecured.
 This means that they do not have collateral attached to them.
 As a result, the interest rate tends to be a little higher.
 Personal loans can have fixed or variable rates.
 A variable rate loan means the interest rate can change based on the Federal reserve rate.
 It usually starts at a lower interest rate, but it almost always goes up.
 A fixed rate loan has the same interest rate throughout the life of the loan.

 Personal loans typically range anywhere from $1,000 to $50,000.
 The repayment term is usually anywhere from three to five years.
 Another point of note, the interest rate offered to you by the lender is dependent on your credit score.
 The lower your credit score is, the higher your interest rate may be.
 When you have a poor credit score, it is harder to obtain a personal loan.
 It is possible to find low credit score loans, but it requires much more research.

 Credit Scores Explained

 Your credit score has an impact on almost every aspect of your life.
 It has the power to come between you and a new home, or a new car, sometimes even a new job.
 It is important that you understand your credit score and what it means.
 A credit score is a three digit number that appears on your credit report.
 It is important to understand the difference between your credit score and your credit report.
 Your credit report is a detailed listing of all of your activities involving credit.
 That includes any credit cards, loans, and mortgages that you have or had in the past.
 It shows your payment history, how much debt you have and how you use it.
 It also shows the age of your credit.